swiftlang/swift-org-website/CONTRIBUTING.md

 ## Swift Website Workgroup

-The [Swift Website Workgroup (SWWG)](https://www.swift.org/website-workgroup) is a steering committee comprised of members from Apple and the community.
+The [Swift Website Workgroup (SWWG)](https://www.swift.org/website-workgroup) is a steering committee comprised of members from the community.
 They are responsible for guiding the evolution of Swift.org, whether that be any technical or design changes, or content updates.

-The SWWG should be consulted before proposing any substantial changes to Swift.org, either on the forums, opening an issue on GitHub or via [Slack](https://swift-server.slack.com/archives/C03FUTB0NTD) - (you can join [here](https://join.slack.com/t/swift-server/shared_invite/zt-1a3hxb9r5-8sFU3D7JUvaP5QO1AjSivg)).
+The SWWG should be consulted before proposing any substantial changes to Swift.org, by creating a new post on the forums.

 ## Governance

-Swift.org contributions must adhere to the website's [governance process](https://www.swift.org/website-governance/) which dictate how contributions will be accepted.
+Swift.org contributions must adhere to the website's [governance process](https://www.swift.org/website-governance/) which define how contributions will be accepted.
 The process covers different scenarios for contributing and how contributions will be accepted.

 ## Blog Posts